Just one password? Swiss groups plan single online identity

 The aim is to let people use just one login profile to order in shops, buy train tickets or do banking transactions, according to the consortium.

-It includes UBS, Credit Suisse, Swisscom , Swiss Post, stock exchange operator SIX, Raiffeisen , Swiss Railways, Zuercher Kantonalbank and insurer Mobiliar.
+It includes UBS, Credit Suisse, Swisscom, Swiss Post, stock exchange operator SIX, Raiffeisen [RFSHW.UL], Swiss Railways, Zuercher Kantonalbank [ZKB.UL] and insurer Mobiliar.

 The plan is to create a joint venture next year for the platform similar to ones in use in Sweden, Norway and Denmark.